 Suggesting they look into more information is not likely to be threatening to them, especially if you have taken the time to get to know them and what they might be looking for.

 In your warm and friendly email, you’ve demonstrated that you have a shared interest in their industry and have information that may be helpful to them.

-Approaching prospects in this way makes a lot more sense than trying to send an email blast to hundreds of different prospects that you may not actually be able to help.
+Approaching prospects in this way, following the guidance in this article, makes a lot more sense than trying to send an email blast to hundreds of different prospects who you may not actually be able to help.

 Prospecting emails are meant to help you find the right leads for your business.
 When you approach it the right way, you have a much better chance of getting replies.